-- (3) Start mining: Start the miner. - (4) Stop mining: Stop the miner.
+(4) Stop mining: Stop the miner.

-6.2 Prove - Check
+5.2.
+Prove - Check

 The Prove/check tab provides tools for proving a payment or validating proof of a payment.
 This is necessary with Monero because these details are not available on the blockchain.